GENERAL RULES, TICKETS and WAGERS:

 ACTION/OFFICIAL RESULTS/MINIMUM PLAY

-1. Games” (team contests) must be played on the date scheduled, to be considered “Action”, unless stipulated otherwise on guest wagering information sheets or odds display.
+1. All “games” (team contests) must be played on the date scheduled, to be considered “Action”, unless stipulated otherwise on guest wagering information sheets or odds display.
 Game start or conclusion times delayed or extended beyond midnight are not recognized as date changes for wagering purposes.

 3. Management is not responsible for location changes.
-If a game is moved from original location, then all wagers will be void.
-If an event is moved from original location, all wagers are “Action”, as long as the winner is officially declared.
+If a game or event is moved from original location, all wagers are “Action”.

 5. All future book wagers (index/odds to win a future contingency, including league, conference, division, championship, or “other events,” etc.) are “Action” as long as a winner/champion is officially declared, regardless of season length or playoff format.
 All future book bets are “Action” regardless of team relocation, name change, date change or a change in league affiliation unless specified on any printed media or electronic boards.